 Hello everyone and welcome back to my review of RPW’s World Of Pro Wrestling.
 I’m “Smart” Mark Blake and this is their fourth episode of the season, hopefully, today’s showing can build upon the great work from last week’s 7/10 episode.
 Not sure what I’m talking about?
 Then click here to read my review of last week’s show.

-Again folks, if you’re not sure on who Revolution Pro Wrestling are or your knowledge is lacking, then read my Brief History Of article right here.
+Again folks, if you’re not sure about who Revolution Pro Wrestling is or your knowledge is lacking, then read my Brief History Of article right here.
 It’s garnered a lot of interest and praise which I’m most thankful for.

 That’s the introduction done, let’s get down to business folks.
 Here’s episode four of RPW’s World Of Pro Wrestling!